 Recommended for Best Value because: Alcaravea's daily lunch specials are the single greatest dining value in Cabo San Lucas.

 Chris's expert tip: Lunch specials are available Monday to Saturday, from noon - 4:30 p.m.

-Salvatore's has a stellar reputation with locals and return visitors, and the reason is pretty simple: there is no better combination of quality and quantity anywhere in Cabo San Lucas.
-The food is tasty yet straightforward, the prices are affordable, and the portions are absolutley enormous.
+Salvatore G's has a stellar reputation with locals and return visitors, and the reason is pretty simple: there is no better combination of quality and quantity anywhere in Cabo San Lucas.
+The food is delicious yet unpretentious, the prices are affordable, and the portions are absolutley enormous.
 The lasagna alone could feed a small village.
-Everything here is consistently good, however, and consistently satisfying: mushroom risotto, ravioli quatro formaggio, lamb ravioli, shrimp and sausage diablo, shrimp scampi, seafood puttanesca ,and the delectable pork scallopini, to name but a few popular entrées.
-For dessert, pair a shot of espresso with the tiramasu or chocolate flan.
+Everything here is consistently excellent, however, and consistently satisfying: Italian porketta, lamb ravioli, shrimp and sausage diablo, fettucine Alfredo, to name but a few popular entrées.
+For dessert, pair a shot of espresso with the fantastic tiramasu.

-Recommended for Best Value because: Salvatore's boasts the largest portions of any restaurant in Los Cabos.
+Recommended for Best Value because: Salvatore G's boasts the largest portions of any restaurant in Los Cabos.